core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 Further security considerations to take into account are inherited from the specifically used CoAP options, extensions, and methods employed when relying on OSCORE or Group OSCORE.

 This document does not change the security properties of OSCORE and Group OSCORE.
 That is, given any two OSCORE endpoints, the method defined in this document provides them with the same security guarantees that OSCORE and Group OSCORE provide in the case where such endpoints are specifically application endpoints.

+## Preserving Location Anonimity

+Before decrypting an incoming request (see step 3 in {{incoming-requests}}), the recipient endpoint checks whether decryption is authorized, in the light of the alleged request sender and the OSCORE Security Context to use.
+This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.

+In that setup, the authorization check prevents a malicious sender endpoint C from associating the addressing information of the origin server S with their shared OSCORE Security Context CTX.
+Making such an association would compromise the location anonimity of the origin server, as otherwise afforded by the reverse-proxy.

+That is, if C gains knowledge of some addressing information ADDR, then C might send a request directly addressed to ADDR and protected with CTX.
+A response protected with CTX would prove that ADDR is in fact the addressing information of S.

+However, after performing and failing the authorization check on the received request, S replies with a 4.01 (Unauthorized) error response that is not protected with CTX, hence preserving the location anonimity of the origin server.

 # IANA Considerations